mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 But in the last few months, the membership has [dramatically changed](https://billbennett.co.nz/internetnz-disrupted/).

-A "free speech" group triggered the changes in membership by encouraging their members to join and oppose a proposed new constitution for the organisation, ostensibly over concerns it would lead to censorship of registrations in the .nz zone.
+A "free speech" has encouraged their members to join and oppose a proposed new constitution for the organisation, ostensibly over concerns it would lead to censorship of registrations in the .nz zone.
 That's been followed by a counter-surge of sign-ups from others who distrust and dislike the aims and assumed motives of the new members.

 The stated rationale for opposing the constitution is misplaced.
 The new constitution is not perfect, but I'm in favour of it overall and I hope to see it pass at today's SGM.

-I am skeptical of the motivations of those currently opposing the constitution, but despite how it has arisen there is a legitimate conversation to be had to reconcile the diverse viewpoints around what InternetNZ should be as an organisation and how .nz should be operated.
+While I don't agree with the objections to the constitution itself, and I agree the motivations of those opposing it are questional, there is a legitimate conversation to needs to continue to reconcile the diverse viewpoints around what InternetNZ should be as an organisation and how .nz should be operated.

 Listening to the discussions has helped confirm my opinions regarding the policies that should be applied to .nz, but unexpectedly has also led me to question whether InternetNZ in its current form has reached the end of its useful life.

 ## Background Context

-Broadly the dominating issue is what role the DNS (and more specifically the .nz ccTLD) and related organisations such as InternetNZ should play in addressing bad things that happen on the Internet (in NZ).
+Broadly speaking, the dominating issue is what role the DNS (and more specifically the .nz ccTLD) and related organisations such as InternetNZ should play in addressing bad things that happen on the Internet (in NZ).

 On one end of the spectrum is an argument that there is a duty to actively minimise harm, including efforts to prevent negative outcomes and advocacy to improve and layer additional protections.
 The other end of the spectrum would argue that DNS is a foundational technology that should be operated with only the minimum restrictions and policies necessary, and specifically that using DNS to address harm is treating the symptom rather than the underlying issue.

 Historically and affirmed in the recent review, InternetNZ's policies for management of .nz have contained a "no concern for use" statement, placing the organisation towards the latter "hands off" end of the spectrum.
 At the same time, the organisation has always managed a tension between that position and the charitable purposes that the profits are put towards which naturally seem to tend and pull more towards the former "minimise harm" end.

-So the current discussions are just the latest iteration of a long, ongoing debate over how to manage the inherent tension that the dual roles of the organisation presents.
+So the current discussions are just the latest iteration of a long, ongoing debate over how to manage the inherent tension that the dual roles of the organisation presents

 Relevant events from the last several years to be aware of in terms of adding context to this include:

 * The [introduction of the emergency and exceptional circumstances clause](https://internetnz.nz/news-and-articles/ensuring-nz-can-respond-emergencies-and-crises/) allowing domains to be suspended following the Christchurch mosque shootings in 2019.
-* The [.nz rules review](https://internetnz.nz/nz-domains/nz-rules/nz-policy-review/nz-policy-review-archive/#review2019) that affirmed the "no concern for use" policy as well as the emergency takedown provision while also recommending establishment of a trusted notifier regime to replace it.
+* The [.nz rules review](https://internetnz.nz/nz-domains/nz-rules/nz-policy-review/nz-policy-review-archive/#review2019) that affirmed the "no concern for use" policy as well as the emergency clause while also recommending establishment of a trusted notifier regime to replace it.
-* The [council resignations](https://businessdesk.co.nz/article/technology/pakeha-old-boys-club-maori-women-quit-internetnz), [subsequent systemic racism review](https://internetnz.nz/systemic-racism-review/) and the resulting commitment to become a Te Tiriti focused organisation.
+* The [2021 council resignations](https://businessdesk.co.nz/article/technology/pakeha-old-boys-club-maori-women-quit-internetnz), [subsequent systemic racism review](https://internetnz.nz/systemic-racism-review/) and the resulting commitment to become a Te Tiriti focused organisation.
 * A proposal (not adopted) in the [conflicted domain resolution policy consultation](https://internetnz.nz/nz-domains/conflicted-domain-names-policy-review/) that included consideration of the purpose of use in resolution of conflicted domains.
 * A general sense that society is unhappy with the level of harm on the Internet and wants "something" done, with domain names and DNS being the most visible and obvious offender.
 [This article](https://www.nzherald.co.nz/business/auckland-transport-warns-about-pretend-parking-site-registered-with-internetnz-using-fake-details/42KK6ZH545AU7F5DBPG3UNW63Q/) from last week is representative in tone.